 The manufacture, sale and usage of our products expose us to a risk of product liability claims.
 If our products are defective or used incorrectly by our end-users, injury may result, giving rise to product liability claims against us.
 If a product liability claim or series of claims is brought against us for uninsured liabilities or in excess of our insurance coverage, and it is ultimately determined that we are liable, our business and financial condition could suffer.
 Any losses that we may suffer from any liability claims, and the effect that any product liability litigation may have upon the reputation and marketability of our products, may divert management's attention from other matters and may have a negative impact on our business and operating results.
-Additionally, we could experience a material design or manufacturing failure in our products.
+Additionally, we could experience a material design or manufacturing failure in our products, a quality system failure or other safety issues, or heightened regulatory scrutiny that could warrant a recall of some of our products.
 A recall of some of our products could also result in increased product liability claims.
 Any of these issues could also result in loss of market share, reduced sales, and higher warranty expense.